Updated

 - Funeral expenses.

-Nevada medical payments liability coverage will not cover:
+Nevada medical payments liability coverage will not pay for:

 - Car repair bills or other property damage;